 Peer Helpers use communication and active listening skills to encourage self-exploration and responsible decision-making among themselves and their peers.

 Students accepted into the Peer Helper program go through a year-long training.
 At this time they learn about listening and communication skills, how to make referrals, problem-solving techniques and other information that will assist them in their role as a Peer Helper.
-The following years they continue to be trained in more specific behavior-related areas and are finally able to work in the Resource Room.
-The Peer Education Staff uses science-based curricula that the CDC has recommended as Programs That Work' to teach the Peer Helpers.
+The Peer Education Staff uses science-based curricula that the CDC has recommended as Programs That Work to teach the Peer Helpers.

 The Peer Helper program is designed to have additional benefits for the Peer Helpers: